-Abstract-The sounds resulting from keyboard typing can reveal information about the input data.
-In this paper, we revisit such keyboard acoustic emanations for the purpose of eavesdropping over "strong" (random) passwords.
-Prior work that capitalized on dictionary and HMM language models is not applicable in this scenario; rather the attacker can only utilize the raw acoustic information which has been recorded.
-We evaluate the use of signal processing techniques to eavesdrop over 6-character strong passwords.
-In doing this evaluation, we carefully examine the effect of typing style - a crucial variable largely ignored by prior research - on the detection accuracy.
+The sounds resulting from keyboard typing can reveal information about the input data.
+We revisit such keyboard acoustic emanations for the purpose of eavesdropping over random passwords.
+In this scenario, dictionary and HMM language models, capitalized in prior work, are not applicable; the attacker can only utilize the raw acoustic information which has been recorded.
+We investigate several existing signal processing techniques for our purpose, and introduce a novel technique - time-frequency decoding - that improves the detection accuracy compared to previous techniques.
+We also carefully examine the effect of typing style - a crucial variable largely ignored by prior research - on the detection accuracy.
 Specifically, we compare "hunt and peck typing" with "touch typing", and quantify the impact of changing the typing style on the overall success of the eavesdropping algorithms.
-We investigate several existing signal processing techniques for our purpose, and introduce a new technique that improves the detection accuracy.
-Our results show that using the same typing style (hunt and peck) for both training and decoding the data, the best case success rate in retrieving a password is 56%.
-However, when changing the typing style during the decoding stage to touch typing, the success rate is reduced to around 10.67% only.
+Our results show that using the same typing style (hunt and peck) for both training and decoding the data, the best case success rate for detecting correctly the typed key is 64% per character.
+The results also show that changing the typing style during the decoding stage reduces the success rate, but using the time-frequency technique, we can still achieve a success rate of around 40% per character.

-Broadly, our work makes two contributions.
-First, it systemizes and sheds light on existing knowledge on the subject of keyboard acoustic eavesdropping.
-Second, and more importantly, it takes the subject one step further, bringing it closer to a full-fledged attack.
-That is, it explores the limitations of acoustic eavesdropping techniques under realistic and security-sensitive scenarios (different typing styles and strong passwords).
-On one hand, the results suggest that the performance of these attacks degrades significantly under such conditions.
-On the other hand, the results indicate that it is still possible to reduce the entropy of the password search space by about half, thus considerably reducing the exhaustive search complexity.
+Our work takes the keyboard acoustic attack one step further, bringing it closer to a full-fledged vulnerability.
+We explore the limitations of acoustic eavesdropping techniques under realistic and security-sensitive scenarios (different typing styles and random passwords).
+Our results suggest that while the performance of these attacks degrades under such conditions, it is still possible, utilizing the time-frequency technique, to considerably reduce the exhaustive search complexity of retrieving a random password.

-Keywords: Keyboard acoustic emanations; strong passwords; signal processing
+Keywords: Keyboard acoustic emanations; random passwords; signal processing